thegamecracks/ministatus/README.md

 When a domain name is specified, like `ia.420thdelta.net`, the bot will attempt to resolve any `A` record associated with that hostname to find an IPv4 address to query.
-If not present, the `AAAA` record is looked up for its IPv6 address instead.
+If not present, an `AAAA` record is looked up for its IPv6 address instead.
-If neither exist, the query is considered invalid and disabled, sending an audit alert with the reason `DNS name does not exist`.
-If either DNS record can be found, the query is sent to that defined address with the provided game / query port.
+If either DNS record can be found, the query is sent to that address with the provided game / query port.
+Otherwise, the query is considered invalid and disabled, sending an audit alert with the reason `DNS name does not exist`.
+If multiple `A` or `AAAA` records are defined, only the first one will be used.

-For certain games, that being Arma 3, FiveM, and Minecraft (Java Edition), you can also use a port of 0 to indicate that an `SRV` record should be looked up instead.
+For certain games, that being Arma 3, FiveM, and Minecraft (Java Edition), you can also use a game port of 0 to indicate that an `SRV` record should be looked up instead.
 If the record exists, it will use its defined target hostname and port to query the server, performing the same `A` / `AAAA` record lookups on the target.
 The game port will also be omitted from displays, since members can connect using